remotemerge/totp-php/README.md

 ## **Support and Contributions**

 Have questions or need help?
-Open an issue on [GitHub Issues](https://github.com/remotemerge/totp-php/issues).
+Open an issue on [GitHub](https://github.com/remotemerge/totp-php/issues).
 Contributions are welcome!

 ---